 About

-Publications
+Selected Publications

-- Xiuyuan Ding, Gang Chen and Weiming Ma, 2023: Stratosphere-Troposphere Coupling of Extreme Stratospheric Wave Activity in CMIP6 Models.
-Journal of Geophysical Research: Atmospheres, 128, e2023JD038811.
+- Xiuyuan Ding, Gang Chen and Weiming Ma, 2023: Stratosphere-Troposphere Coupling of Extreme Stratospheric Wave Activity in CMIP6 Models, Journal of Geophysical Research: Atmospheres, 128, e2023JD038811.
 Editor’s Highlight

 - Xiuyuan Ding, Gang Chen, Pengfei Zhang, Daniela I.V.
-Domeisen and Clara Orbe, 2023: Extreme stratospheric wave activity as harbingers of cold events over North America.
-Communications Earth & Envrionment, 4, 187.
+Domeisen and Clara Orbe, 2023: Extreme stratospheric wave activity as harbingers of cold events over North America, Communications Earth & Envrionment, 4, 187.
 Behind the Paper

 - Xiuyuan Ding, Gang Chen, Lantao Sun and Pengfei Zhang, 2022: Distinct North American Cooling Signatures Following the Zonally Symmetric and Asymmetric Modes of Winter Stratospheric Variability, Geophysical Research Letters, 49, e2021GL096076.